stuvusIT/ansible_rfid_tuer/README.md

 This role sets up the rfid_tuer repository with a system daemon to controll access to a door by using rfid tags.

 ## Requirements
-This role requires an apt based system like Ubuntu.
+This role requires an apt based system.

 ## Role Variables